Can You Remove Paint from Brick?

 Before we get into the best way to remove paint from brick, let’s review four techniques to avoid:

 - Sandblasting: You might think that a powerful technique like sandblasting would be a great way to remove paint from brick, and it is.
 However, it’s a little too powerful.
-Sandblasting will not only remove the paint, using this technique increases the chances of damaging the brick too.
+Sandblasting will not only remove the paint but using this technique increases the chances of damaging the brick too.
 Depending on the age and condition of the brick, you could ultimately do a lot more harm than good with this method.

-- Power Washing: Again, much like sandblasting, the high-velocity water will most likely remove the paint, but in the process the outer layer of the brick could also be removed or damaged too.
+- Power Washing: Again, much like sandblasting, the high-velocity water will most likely remove the paint, but in the process the outer layer of the brick could also be removed or damaged.
 Any method that utilizes high pressure to remove the paint increases the chance of damaging the surface of the material too.
 So it’s best to avoid these methods completely.

 - Sanding: Sandpaper, although a less powerful method than sandblasting or power washing, is an abrasive substance that can still cause damage to the outer layer of the brick.
 In addition, using an electrical sander minimizes the amount of control you have and trying to sand brick by hand is just way too much work.
 There is a better way.

 - Vinegar: Vinegar is a great all-purpose household cleaner.
-And although it isn’t quite as damaging to brick as some of these other methods, it isn’t nearly as effective at removing paint completely from brick.
+Although it isn’t quite as damaging to brick as some of these other methods, it isn’t nearly as effective at removing paint completely from brick.
 Depending on the size of the surface area you are working with, using vinegar may not be the most practical method either.

 Although some of the methods above will effectively remove paint from brick, the potential damage caused to the brick makes them less than ideal.
 This is especially true if the brick you are working with is aged, which will make it more susceptible to damage.
 The last thing you want is to damage the brick and have to spend additional time and expense to repair it.